caiociardelli/sphglltools/README.md

 If you use SphGLLTools, please, cite the following paper:

 Ciardelli, C., Bozdağ, E., Peter, D., and van der Lee, S., 2021.
 SphGLLTools: A toolbox for visualization of large seismic model files based on 3D spectral-element meshes.
-Computer & Geosciences, submitted.
+Computer & Geosciences, v.
+159, 105007, doi: https://doi.org/10.1016/j.cageo.2021.105007.

 ## Installation